Verification

 npx peac verify <receipt-jws> --issuer https://api.example.com

-The CLI outputs a structured result with pass/fail status for each of the 12 checks.
+The CLI outputs a structured result with pass/fail status for each check.

 MCP server verification